hydraulic-institute/edb/source/02_pump-system-fundamentals/04_rotodynamic-pump-curves-Phase3.md

 Overfiling does not increase the distance between vanes or exit area; therefore, it has minimal impact on hydraulic performance.
 The effect of overfiling thins a blunt trailing edge, which may limit the impeller vane pass pulsation and related vibration.

 =atag=
+Summary of Impeller Trimming Vane Profile Modifications =atag=

 ### Summary of Impeller Trimming Vane Profile Modifications
-=atag=

 This summary table is presented qualitatively and the modifications within are recommended to be applied only by the manufacturer with specific knowledge of how each modification will affect pump performance.